 What are the potential risks of surgery and what happens with complications?

 There is a saying in surgery that if you don't have any complications, it means you're not operating enough.
 Complications happen to every surgeon regardless of skill and experience.
-It is our job to inform you of the risks and do everything possible to decrease this risk.
-If a complication does occur, you want to know that your surgeon has successfully managed it before and will not stick their head in the sand.
+It is our job to inform you of any risks and do everything possible to decrease the probability of said risks.
+If a complication does occur, you want to know that your surgeon has successfully managed it before.
 Any of my patients with complications typically will see me as frequently as needed and many have become friends, not just patients, through the process of managing the complication.

 This will be different between surgeons.
 A typical policy is no professional charge if patient has followed all instructions and appointments and the appropriate amount of time has passed to assess the result and both surgeon and patient are not satisfied.
 Coming in 5 years after a procedure will typically not be considered a revision to the original procedure.

 This can vary widely based on region, surgeon experience, and patient anatomy.
 Contact our office to get an estimate.

 This will vary with the procedure being performed and the patient's activities.
 My philosophy is to listen to your body and not try to push through any pain.
 Walking after surgery is of paramount importance and needs to occur regularly and as soon as possible after surgery to help prevent blood clots.